What is critique?

 - What role does the title play in setting the context and/or guiding your interoperation of the work?

 - Can you identify your interpretation as preferred, negotiated, or contested?

-- In summary, you want to get at why did the media maker create it, and what does it mean?
+- In summary, you want to understand why the media maker created it and what does it mean?

-Finally, after describing, analyzing, and interpreting the work, now you’re then ready to respond with your evaluation of the work.
-Answer the question “Is the work successful?”
+Finally, after describing, analyzing, and interpreting the work, you’re ready to respond with your evaluation of the work.
+Answer the question, “Is the work successful?”